alexcolford/alex-colford-capstone-wychwood/README.md

 <!-- List the functionality that your app will include.
 These can be written as user stories or descriptions with related details.
 Do not describe _how_ these features are implemented, only _what_ needs to be implemented. -->

-- As a user, I want to be able to learn about the company and it's story, and where it's located
+- As a user, I want to be able to learn about the company, it's story, and where it's located
 - As a user, I want to be able to discover the products and learn about the ingredients

 - As a user, I want to be able to create an account to purchase products